Chart Color Schemes

 Bathurst - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Bathurst - West, as evaluated at the latest Census, comprised 95.3% houses and 4.8% other dwellings.
-In comparison, Non-Metro NSW had 86.1% houses and 13.9% other dwellings.
-Home ownership in Bathurst - West was 35.2%, similar to Non-Metro NSW's figure.
-The remaining dwellings were either mortgaged (38.6%) or rented (26.2%).
-The median monthly mortgage repayment in the area was $1,733, aligning with the Non-Metro NSW average.
-The median weekly rent was $350, compared to Non-Metro NSW's $315.
-Nationally, Bathurst - West's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Bathurst - West, as per the latest Census evaluation, 95.3% of dwellings were houses with the remaining 4.8% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's dwelling structure of 86.1% houses and 13.9% other dwellings.
+Home ownership in Bathurst - West stood at 35.2%, mirroring Non-Metro NSW's rate, with mortgaged dwellings at 38.6% and rented ones at 26.2%.
+The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
+The median weekly rent figure for Bathurst - West was $350, compared to Non-Metro NSW's $315.
+Nationally, Bathurst - West's median monthly mortgage repayments were lower at $1,733 against the Australian average of $1,863, and rents were less at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing